meilisearch/meilisearch-js-plugins/README.md

 **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.

-This library is a plugin to establish the communication between your [MeiliSearch](https://github.com/meilisearch/MeiliSearch) instance and the open-source [InstantSearch](https://github.com/algolia/instantsearch.js) tools (powered by Algolia) for your front-end application.
+This library is a plugin to establish the communication between your [MeiliSearch](https://github.com/meilisearch/MeiliSearch) instance and the open-source [InstantSearch](https://github.com/algolia/instantsearch.js) tools (powered by Algolia) for your front-end application.<br>
+Instead of reinventing the wheel, we have opted to reuse the InstantSearch library for our own front-end tooling.
+We will contribute upstream any improvements that may result from our adoption of InstantSearch.

 If you use React or Vue, you might want to check out these repositories: